chinmaynema/chinmaynema.github.io/about.md

 Hi!
 I am Chinmay.

 Quick facts about me: I am 26 years old, currently staying in Bangalore, working at a startup.
 I was born in Udaiipur, brought up in Delhi, studied in Kanpur.

+I hope you find the posts useful.
+Happy travels!